 If you don’t want to work with an independent agent or agency, there are other ways to purchase insurance:

 - Use a captive agent: If you like a particular insurance company with captive agents, consider using an agent from that provider instead of an independent agent.
-Captive agents are well versed in the company they represent, and should be able to get you the best rate for insurance.
+Captive agents are well-versed in the company they represent and should be able to get you the best rate for insurance from that company.